Diz138/YelpReviews/README.md

 reviewBasedModels:
 This folder contains all of the models used on the reviews based dataset.
 This dataset contains a row per each review of a business (a business can have multiple reviews).

+Note: All Keras models were used for final reported data.
+All PyTorch models are included as preliminary work but their results were not recorded as a part of the final submission.